 20 August 2018

-Monday 18th June saw academics, clinicians, senior health tech managers and policymakers come together at WBS at The Shard, for the third Digital Health Forum, co-hosted by Warwick Business School, and Cambridge Digital Innovation at Hughes Hall and Cambridge Judge Business School
+Monday 18 June 2019 saw academics, clinicians, senior health tech managers and policymakers come together at WBS at The Shard for the third Digital Health Forum, co-hosted by Warwick Business School, and Cambridge Digital Innovation at Hughes Hall and Cambridge Judge Business School

 The day was filled with lively debate from different stakeholder perspectives and focussed on the topic of ‘Scaling digital health innovations through platforms’.